 • Retinoic ointment.

-Separately, I would like to mention pregnant women.
-If a lady became infected in the first months of bearing a child, then HPV type 16, 18 and other strains will not be treated until the baby is born.
-Treatment of papillomavirus in women during this sensitive period will be to increase immune forces.
-In an infected pregnant woman, the child is born a carrier of the virus in 78%.
-If the human papillomavirus type 16 in women was before pregnancy, then the baby can be born without defects and completely healthy.
+I would especially like to mention pregnant women.
+If a woman becomes infected in the first months of bearing a child, then treatment for HPV types 16, 18 and other strains will not be carried out until the baby is born.
+Treatment of the papilloma virus in women during this sensitive period will consist of increasing immune strength.
+In an infected pregnant woman, the child is born carrying the virus in 78%.
+If a woman had human papillomavirus type 16 before pregnancy, the baby can be born without defects and completely healthy.

-HPV infection in the first months of pregnancy is fraught with fetal pathologies.
-The woman may even be advised to terminate the pregnancy or allow her to have a caesarean section.
+Infection with HPV in the first months of pregnancy is fraught with fetal pathologies.
+The woman may even be advised to terminate the pregnancy or have it through a caesarean section.

-Human papilloma in women treatment may include not only conservative.
+Treatment of human papilloma in women may not only include conservative treatment.
 Of course, antiviral agents act on the pathogen from the inside, dulling its activity, but most of all, visible growths on the skin cause discomfort.
-Treatment of HPV 16 and 18 can be carried out surgically - doctors excise the skin along with condyloma, and send it for cytology.
-This analysis will allow you to understand the degree of aggressiveness of the disease and remove the growth that haunted the patient.
-Doctors do not give guarantees that a wart will no longer appear in this place, in addition, the rehabilitation period after the complete removal of the growth is long and painful.
+Treatment of HPV 16 and 18 can be carried out surgically - doctors excise the skin along with the condyloma and send it for cytology.
+This analysis will allow us to understand the degree of aggressiveness of the disease and remove the growth that was haunting the patient.
+Doctors do not give guarantees that a wart will no longer appear in this place; in addition, the rehabilitation period after complete removal of the growth is long and painful.

-Whether HPV 16, 18 is treated in other ways is of interest to a huge number of people who are faced with the disease.
-In modern medicine, there are a number of minimally invasive techniques that are increasingly used in the fight against warts.
-Some of the most effective treatments include:
+Whether HPV 16, 18 can be treated in other ways is of interest to a huge number of people who are faced with the disease.
+In modern medicine there are a number of minimally invasive techniques that are increasingly used in the fight against condylomas.
+Among the most effective methods of treatment are:

-• electrocoagulation- impact of low power electric current on the build-up;
+• electrocoagulation- exposure to low power electric current on the growth;

 • cryodestruction - exposure to liquid nitrogen on condyloma and the skin next to it;

-• laser therapy- exposure to a wart with a laser beam of a certain length.
+• laser therapy- exposure of a wart to a laser beam of a certain length.

-These minimally invasive techniques provide an answer to the question of how to treat the papilloma virus in gynecology without leaving large scars on the skin, as well as with a complete absence of a rehabilitation period.
-After these procedures, there is no need to stay in the hospital, you can immediately go home.
-For the procedure, the patient does not even need to inject anesthesia, pain is minimal.
+These minimally invasive techniques answer the question of how to treat the papilloma virus in gynecology without leaving large scars on the skin, and with a complete absence of a rehabilitation period.
+After these procedures, there is no need to stay in the hospital, you can go home straight away.
+To carry out the procedure, the patient does not even need to be given anesthesia; pain is minimal.

-HPV in women, what it is, now you know, it is important that with this disease, it is not enough to remove condyloma, it is necessary to act on the causes of their formation.
-If the papilloma is treated correctly, and the patient observes the prevention of its exacerbation - consumes vitamin-containing food, leads an active lifestyle and uses barrier contraceptives, the disease will recede, and may not make itself felt for a long time.
-Remember what HPV is, and what serious consequences can be if you run the virus.
-At the slightest symptoms and even guesses of infection with papilloma, contact your doctor, how to treat the disease, he will tell you in an individual consultation.
+HPV in women is what it is, now you know, it is important that with this disease, removing condyloma is not enough, you need to influence the causes of their formation.
+If papilloma is treated correctly, and the patient observes the prevention of its exacerbation - eats vitamin-containing foods, leads an active lifestyle and uses barrier contraception, the disease will recede and may not make itself felt for a long time.
+Remember what HPV is and what serious consequences can occur if the virus is transmitted.
+If you have the slightest symptoms or even suspicions of papilloma infection, contact your doctor and he will tell you how to treat the disease in an individual consultation.

-Human papillomavirus (HPV, HPV) is a DNA virus that contributes to the active division of body cells, which leads to the appearance of genital warts, warts and papillomas on the skin of the anorectal zone.
-Today, more than 100 types of human papillomavirus are known to exist, each of which has a different degree of oncogenicity.
+Human papillomavirus (HPV) is a DNA virus that promotes active cell division in the body, which leads to the appearance of genital warts, warts and papillomas on the skin of the anorectal area.
+Today it is known that there are more than 100 types of human papillomavirus, each of which has a different degree of oncogenicity.

-The greatest danger of this infection lies in the fact that the papillomavirus in women can cause the development of a malignant tumor of the cervix, vulva or anus.
-Therefore, timely diagnosis and treatment of human papillomavirus infection minimizes the risk of developing cancer, especially of the cervix.
+The greatest danger of this infection is that the papilloma virus in women can cause the development of a malignant tumor of the cervix, vulva or anus.
+Therefore, timely diagnosis and treatment of human papillomavirus infection can minimize the risk of developing cancer, especially of the cervix.

-Given the danger of this infection, we want to tell you where the human papillomavirus comes from, how papillomavirus infection manifests itself and how to cure it.
-We will also introduce you to modern methods of diagnosing and preventing human papillomavirus in women.
+Considering the danger of this infection, we want to tell you where the human papillomavirus comes from, how human papillomavirus infection manifests itself and how to cure it.
+We will also introduce you to modern methods of diagnosis and prevention of human papillomavirus in women.

-The type of human papillomavirus determines how papillomavirus infection will develop and manifest itself in the future, as well as the choice of treatment methods.
+The type of human papillomavirus determines how the human papillomavirus infection will develop and manifest itself in the future, as well as the choice of treatment methods.

-Human papillomaviruses are usually divided according to the degree of their oncogenicity.
+Human papillomaviruses are usually divided according to their degree of oncogenicity.
 Thus, all types of virus can be divided into three groups.
-HPV typing makes it possible to identify a group of patients with a high risk of developing cancer.
+HPV typing allows us to identify a group of patients at high risk of developing cancer.

 The first group includes five types of non-oncogenic HPV, namely 1, 2, 3, 4 and 5.
-The listed types are not oncogenic, therefore they cannot cause cervical cancer.
+The listed types are not oncogenic, and therefore cannot cause cervical cancer.

 The second group consists of human papillomavirus types 6, 11, 42, 43 and 44, which have a low degree of oncogenicity.
-By themselves, representatives of this group cannot cause cancer of the cervix, vulva or anus, but they can prepare fertile ground for the appearance of malignant tumors.
+By themselves, representatives of this group cannot cause cancer of the cervix, vulva or anus, but can pave the way for the appearance of malignant tumors.

-The most dangerous is the third group of HPV, which consists of types such as 16, 18, 31, 35, 39, 45, 51, 52, 56, 59 and 68.
+The third group of HPV is considered the most dangerous, which consists of types 16, 18, 31, 35, 39, 45, 51, 52, 56, 59 and 68.
 The listed types of HPV have the highest degree of oncogenicity.
-Almost 80% of women infected with these types of human papillomavirus sooner or later develop cancer of the cervix, vulva or anus, and the risk of breast cancer is also significantly increased.
+Almost 80% of women infected with these types of human papillomavirus will sooner or later develop cancer of the cervix, vulva or anus, and the risk of breast cancer also increases significantly.

 Human papillomavirus in women: causes

-Human papillomavirus DNA is the causative agent of human papillomavirus infection.
+The causative agent of human papillomavirus infection is the DNA human papillomavirus.
 This virus penetrates not only the mucous layer, but also the deeper layers of the skin.

 There are a number of factors that contribute to human papillomavirus infection, namely:

-The main way is sexual transmission.
+The main route of transmission is sexual.
 The infection can be transmitted to girls not only during unprotected vaginal and anal intercourse, but also during petting.

-If a woman suffers from a papillomavirus infection and there are warts or papillomas on the walls of the vagina or labia, then the child can also become infected with them during childbirth.
+If a woman suffers from papillomavirus infection and there are condylomas or papillomas on the walls of the vagina or labia, then the child may also become infected with them during childbirth.

-Also, HPV infection through handshakes, personal hygiene items, pool water, sauna, etc. is not excluded.
+It is also possible to become infected with HPV through a handshake, personal hygiene items, pool water, sauna, etc.

-Human papillomavirus, if the immune system is strong, 90% heals itself.
-But in the presence of favorable soil, which is created by the above factors, human papillomavirus infection can transform into cancer of the vulva, cervix, labia or anus.
+The human papillomavirus, if the immune system is strong, is self-healing in 90% of cases.
+But in the presence of favorable conditions, which are created by the above factors, papillomavirus infection can transform into cancer of the vulva, cervix, labia or anus.

-As we have already said, in 70% of women with cervical cancer, human papillomaviruses, which belong to the third group, were identified in the blood.
-Type 16 and 18 HPV are considered the most dangerous.
+As we have already said, in 70% of women with cervical cancer, human papillomaviruses, which belong to the third group, were identified in their blood.
+HPV types 16 and 18 are considered the most dangerous.

-The human papillomavirus in women on the cervix requires immediate treatment to exclude the development of dysplasia, and then cancer.
+The human papillomavirus in women on the cervix requires immediate therapeutic measures to prevent the development of dysplasia and then cancer.

-In addition, papillomavirus increases the risk of contracting other genital infections, and can also be transmitted to the child during passage through the genital tract.
+In addition, papillomavirus increases the risk of contracting other sexually transmitted infections, and can also be transmitted to a child during passage through the genital tract.

 Each type of human papillomavirus has its own characteristics and specific symptoms.
-Let's consider them.
+Let's look at them.

 Human papillomavirus type 16 in women

-Human papillomavirus 16 is a common type of HPV that is found in more than half of infected people.
-This type has a high oncogenicity.
+Human papillomavirus 16 is a common type of HPV found in more than half of infected people.
+This type is highly oncogenic.

-The pathogenesis of papillomavirus infection caused by HPV 16 is that the pathogen invades the genome of the cells of the body and blocks the processes of natural antitumor defense, as a result of which papillomas, condylomas or warts appear on the skin.
+The pathogenesis of human papillomavirus infection caused by HPV 16 is that the pathogen invades the genome of the body's cells and blocks the processes of natural antitumor defense, as a result of which papillomas, condylomas or warts appear on the skin.

-In infected women with HPV 16, gray or brown, flat, rough patches of various sizes appear on the skin of the genitals and anorectal area.
+In women infected with HPV 16, gray or brown flat spots with a rough surface of various sizes appear on the skin of the genitals and anorectal area.
 Such rashes are called bowenoid papulosis.

-The second sign of a papullovirus infection caused by HPV 16 can be genital warts, which appear not only in the genital area, but also in the eyelids, hips, neck, armpits, etc.
+The second sign of papullovirus infection caused by HPV 16 may be genital warts, which appear not only in the genital area, but also in the eyelids, thighs, neck, armpits, etc.

 The most dangerous manifestation of HPV 16 is intraepithelial neoplasia of the cervical mucosa, which belongs to precancerous conditions.